Long-vacant gas station off Route 22 in Bethlehem Township may become convenience store

 The applicant, identified in zoning documents as Rajwinder Nagra, wants to use the 0.55-acre lot as a store, but township Zoning Officer Samantha Smith "has concluded that the previous use of the real estate was that of an auto service station and repair garage."

-The old station has a "Snack Shop" sign, but a convenience store "was not previously a principle use at the real estate."
+The old station has a "Snack Shop" sign, but a convenience store "was not previously a principal use at the real estate."
 Smith's zoning report also said no site plan has been submitted.

 The township's Zoning Hearing Board will consider the challenge to Smith's interpretation at a Feb.
 22 meeting.
 The board will meet at 6:30 p.m. in the township municipal building at 4225 Easton Ave.